A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

 Analogous to [Section 5; \cite{H67}], the primary intermediate step is to first deduce the estimate assuming the natural control on essentially all other vector fields in $\mathfrak{X}^\sigma$. \begin{definition} Denote by $\mathcal{J}$ the set of all multi-indices $I$ with $\sigma \leq s(I)$ \emph{except} for the singleton $\set{0}$. \end{definition} Note this definition is slightly different from that in \cite{H67}.
 Define the following semi-norm

-The main step in the proof of \eqref{ineq:X012Sk} (and hence Theorem \ref{thm:HypoFI} as a whole) is to prove the following. \begin{lemma} For any bounded, open set $U \subset \mathcal{M}$, and $w\in C^\infty_0(U)$, the following holds uniformly in $\epsilon$
+The main step in the proof of \eqref{ineq:X012Sk} (and hence Theorem \ref{thm:HypoFI} as a whole) is to prove the following. \begin{lemma} For any bounded, geodesic ball $U \subset \mathcal{M}$, and every $w\in C^\infty_c(U)$, the following holds uniformly in $\epsilon$,

 \end{lemma} As in the corresponding [Section 5; \cite{H67}] (and in \cite{AM19}), we use an approach based on a carefully selected regularization, but our choice is even a little more delicate than \cite{H67}.
-As the regularization procedure is quite technically subtle, we first give the proof of Lemma \ref{lem:Mest} assuming the existence of a regularizer satisfying the desired properties. \begin{lemma} There exists a family of uniformly bounded smoothing operators $S_\tau : L^p \to L^p$ for $\tau \in (0,1)$ and $p \in [1,\infty]$ with the following properties: for all $w \in C^\infty_0(U)$,
+As the regularization procedure is quite technically subtle, we first give the proof of Lemma \ref{lem:Mest} assuming the existence of a regularizer satisfying the desired properties. \begin{lemma} There exists a family of uniformly bounded smoothing operators $S_\tau : L^p \to L^p$ for $\tau \in (0,1)$ and $p \in [1,\infty]$ with the following properties: for all $w \in C^\infty_c(U)$,

 \end{lemma}

 Assuming this lemma for now, we proceed. \begin{proof}[Proof of Lemma \ref{lem:Mest} assuming Lemma \ref{lem:Sreg}] We will first obtain regularity estimates by evaluating the fractional time derivative of $e^{t X_0^\ast} w$ (omitting the $\epsilon$ for notational simplicity).
 Observe that for any $t,\tau> 0$,